 Please refer to the Centers for Disease Control and Prevention for more complete information.

 The Michigan Department of Health and Human Services has launched a state hotline for health-related questions regarding COVID-19.
 Call 1-888-535-6136 from 8 a.m. to 5 p.m. every day.

 Michigan residents seeking more information about the COVID-19 vaccine can visit the State of Michigan website.
 As additional information and resources become available, it will be posted to this site.

 The City of Livonia asks residents and visitors who need to visit City Hall to make an appointment with the relevant department to conduct their business with the City.
 Please consult the list of contact information below and our "What’s Open in Livonia" webpage to contact the Department directly to see socially-distanced options for meeting your needs.
 Information about what business can be conducted online, by phone or via the City’s red mailbox is available on the page.
 All visitors to City Hall must wear a mask or face covering as required by Governor Whitmer’s executive order.

 Please consult the Parks & Recreation Department and Public Library’s websites and social media pages for updates on what programs are available.
 The Kirksey Recreation Center is open to members and class participants only.
 Capacity limits are strictly enforced.
-While the Library remains closed to the public, they are offering a book pick-up and drop-off program, as well as some on-line options for patrons.
+The Livonia Public Library is open for Grab and Go service.
+They are also offering a book pick-up and drop-off program, as well as some on-line options for patrons.
 The Civic Park Senior Center is offering limited outdoor exercise classes.
 Please contact the Senior Center for days and times.